 Top airflow designs are better able to resist leakage although bottom air flow systems often produce a better flavour.

 • DTL or MTL – an atomizer’s draw is pretty important when it comes to categorising RTAs.

 An atomizer with only a few narrow air flow holes offers an MTL style draw while lots of bigger air flow slots offer better vapour production suited to a DTL style of vaping.

 • Dual or Single Coil – most RTAs offer either a dual coil or single coil build deck.
 Usually, the number of coils will be proportionate to how much vapour is produced.

 A single coil RTA will often offer a restricted DTL or MTL draw, and a dual coil will allow larger air flow and more vapour production.

-• GTA-style Or RTA – in a standard RTA, the build deck will be on the atomiser’s base.
-A GTA (Genesis) style atomiser will have a raised deck with a higher position inside the tank section.
+• GTA-style Or RTA – in a standard RTA, the build deck will be on the atomizer’s base.
+A GTA (Genesis) style atomizer will have a raised deck with a higher position inside the tank section.